rutuja-lohakare/Cyclistic-Bike-Rentals-Analysis/README.md

 ## Documentation
 You will find my project documentation above.
-I had explained every step of my project, my recommendatons and plots in project documentation.
+I have explained every step of my project, my recommendatons and plots in project documentation.